 To help you decide, here are the main types of SSL certificates to choose from:

-- Extended Validation (EV): Distinguishable by the browser’s address bar being colored green as opposed to only the https text.
+Distinguishable by the browser’s address bar being coloured green as opposed to only the https text.
 Both the legal identity of the business or organization and domain needs to be verified for legitimacy.

-- Subject Alternative Name (SAN) – In practice, when using the term SAN certificates, we are referring to an SSL certificate that has the ability to cover multiple host names (domains), also called multi-domain SSL certificate.
+In practice, when using the term SAN certificates, we are referring to an SSL certificate that has the ability to cover multiple hostnames (domains), also called multi-domain SSL certificate.

 Which Certificate Do I Need?